percona/postgresql-docs/docs/solutions/postgis-testing.md

 # Query spatial data

-After you [installed and set up PostGIS](postgis-install.md), let’s find answers to the following questions by querying the database:
+After you [installed and configured PostGIS](postgis-deploy.md) and [loaded the spatial data to PostgreSQL](postgis-deploy.md#upload-spatial-data-to-postgresql), let’s find answers to the following questions by querying the database:

 ## *What is the population of the New York City?*